 How to roast chestnuts?
-Make oven roasted chestnuts by roasting them for 30 minutes, then peel while still hot, or they’ll be impossible to peel.
+Simply place them in the oven for 30 minutes, then peel them while they’re still hot, or they’ll be impossible to peel.

-Roasted chestnuts are so comforting!
-Rich, warm, buttery and flavorful, all they need is oven roasting – sure, you could drizzle them with some melted butter if you wish, but truly, roasted chestnuts are amazing on their own.
+Roasted chestnuts are healthy and delicious.
+They’re a classic winter comfort food!
+Rich, warm, buttery and flavorful, all you need to do is bake them in the oven.
+Sure, you could drizzle them with some melted butter if you wish, but truly, they are amazing all on their own.

 Do you have to soak chestnuts before roasting?

-You don’t have to, but soaking them even briefly in a bowl of hot water helps them stay moist while roasting, and possibly helps with peeling them when they’re done.
+You don’t have to.
+But soaking them even briefly in a bowl of hot water helps them stay moist while they’re in the oven, and possibly helps with peeling them when they’re done.
 I don’t always bother with this step, but I did include it in the recipe card below.

 How do you peel chestnuts easily?

 That’s an excellent question, the answer to which is not that simple.
-Peeling roasted chestnuts is the part that most find challenging.
+Peeling them is the part that most people find quite challenging.
 Sometimes to the point that they declare the whole thing as just not worth it.

-I have learned over the years that the best way to ensure relatively easy peeling is to peel the chestnuts while they’re still hot.
-Not hot enough to burn your fingers, but hot enough for it to feel uncomfortable!
-Once cooled, roasted chestnuts are very difficult to peel.
+I have learned over the years that the best way to ensure relatively easy peeling is to peel them while they’re still hot.
+Not hot enough to burn your fingers, but hot enough for it to feel a little uncomfortable!
+Once cooled, they are VERY difficult to peel.

 One of our most treasured family traditions is roasting chestnuts on cold winter afternoons.
 They make such a wonderful snack.
 Honey roasted nuts are wonderful too, but there’s something special about chestnuts.

-So one day, a few years ago, I made some oven roasted chestnuts for our family to enjoy.
-We each got a small bowl, and immediately set out to peel them.
+So one day, a few years ago, I made some for our family to enjoy.
+We each got a small bowl and immediately set out to peel them.

-My daughter ate most of her chestnuts, and was left with one stubborn chestnut that was almost impossible to peel.
+My daughter ate most of hers, and was left with one stubborn chestnut that was almost impossible to peel.
 I guess it has already cooled.
-She worked on it for a long time.
+She worked on it for a long time, patiently and stubbornly.
 When she was done, she handed it to me, proudly.

 That’s when I realized that she was simply *showing* me the chestnut, not *giving* it to me.
 But it was too late.
 I had already put it in my mouth. 😳

 As you can imagine, this was not one of my finest moments as a mother.
 My family will never let me live it down, and rightfully so!
-Every year, come roasted chestnuts season, I am forced to relive one of the most embarrassing moments of my life. 😀
+Every year, come winter, I am forced to relive one of the most embarrassing moments of my life. 😀

 I think they are wonderful.
-Unlike tree nuts and seeds, that most people seem to agree are good, not everyone loves chestnuts.
+Unlike tree nuts and seeds, which most people seem to agree are delicious, not everyone loves chestnuts.

-Chestnuts are different than tree nuts.
+They are quite different than tree nuts.
 They are bigger and softer.
 Their flavor isn’t nutty but more buttery.
 I think they are amazing!
 But if you’ve never tasted a chestnut, you will need to decide for yourself.